 A popular event in NE Florida, the Flower and Garden Expo will delight gardeners of all ages with growers, nurseries and artisans from around the state offering shoppers every item to make your garden all it can be!
 Every year, this show features a variety of vendors bringing a wide array of horticulture including olive trees, aquatic plants, herbs, ferns, succulents, citrus, anthuriums (the ‘love flower’), bamboo, colorful flowering plants, butterfly plants, native plants and more plus gardening accessories and art.
 There is a $5 admission fee per person, which is valid for both days of the Expo (Children are admitted for free)!

-The Expo will be held Saturday, April 1st, 9am to 5pm and Sunday, April 2nd, 10am to 3pm.
+The Expo will be held Saturday, March 30th, 9am to 5pm and Sunday, March 31st, 10am to 3pm in 2019.

 Address of St. Johns County Agricultural Center: 3125 Agricultural Center Drive, St. Augustine, FL 32084.

 Looking for a place to stay?
 Fairfield Inn & Suites (305 Outlet Mall Blvd, St. Augustine, FL 32084) and the La Quinta Inn & Suites (250 Outlet Mall Blvd Saint Augustine, FL 32084) are offering a discount to all Expo patrons!
 All you need to do is call and mention the Flower & Garden Expo!
 The Fairfield’s number is (904) 810-9892 and La Quinta’s number is (904) 209-2580.
 Enjoy!

 Q: Is the Expo handicap accessible?